inSPEYERed/cb-statistics/README.md

 # Commons Booking Statistics 📊

 This Python script will help you to get some statistics based on your [Commons Booking](https://github.com/wielebenwir/commonsbooking) data.
 The source code is only intended as a starting point to do your own evaluation (see the file `evaluation.py`).
-You might have to adjust the code to make it work for your specific dataset, but only small adjustments should be required (e.g. something like: add more colors to a colors array if you have more than three years of data or change the names of your bookable items).
+You might have to adjust the code to get the plots right for your specific dataset, but only small adjustments should be required (e.g. something like: add more colors to a colors array if you have more than three years of data), see [this file](https://github.com/inSPEYERed/cb-statistics/blob/main/src/plot_diagrams.py).

 This project is especially helpful if you want to skip the annoying parsing part of the weird database tables `posts` and `postmeta` — where the new Commons Booking (starting with version 2) is storing all of the bookings and corresponding data (instead of their lovely old, *separate* cb_tables beforehand) ...

 ## Usage